 The developers have no access to the system control keys

 During the initial setup, the network owners create their own access/secret keys (unbeknown to the system developers) and replace the key used for the system bootstrap.
-The developers do not have access to the newly created management keys, and cannot obtain access to them even being able to control the server-side code.
+The developers do not have access to the newly created management keys, and cannot obtain access to them even if able to control the server-side code.

 Therefore the overall security of the system is limited by the security of the management secret key storage (and/or their passwords); in particular by the security of CFO/supervisory board secret key storage.
-This goes beyond the responsibilities of the UDC software and should be covered by the topics of system regular usage and enforcing the reasonable operating procedures (e.g. “you should not keep the password written on your credit card or on the on-display sticker”).
+This goes beyond the responsibilities of the UDC software and should be covered by the topics of system regular usage and enforcing the reasonable operating procedures and security practices (e.g. “you should not keep the password written on your credit card or on the on-display sticker”).

 Let’s imagine the worst-case and most-destructive scenario: either CFO themselves is the malicious party, or CFO key has been leaked due to insufficient security hygiene.
 E.g. using the Chinese webcam on top of their PC, and the encrypted key is stored on Windows PC (which, in practice, can already be sufficient for attack even without the camera access, due to Windows often enables the remote attackers to get the full control on the system).

 When the operational anomaly is detected and CFO is under suspicion, the supervisory board can revoke the CFO key just by signing the according contract – effectively, dismissing the CFO via this contract (and thus revoking any CFO operational authorizations from CFO’s key).
 Since this moment, the key cannot be used anymore for any of the operations.
-After some time, a new CFO will be appointed; the new CFO, using the blockchain data history, can effective rollback the illicit transactions.
+After some time, a new CFO will be appointed; the new CFO, using the blockchain data history, can effectively rollback the illicit transactions.